Nick and Georgina met in 2022 at a work conference. They were both divorced, single parents of teenage kids, and lived 200 miles away from each other.

-As Georgina said, “Nobody goes to an accountancy workshop expecting to find love, but our attraction was immediate and, luckily, mutual.
-I thought we’d just be a fling, so things moved faster that weekend than they normally would, and we woke up together on the last day.
+As Georgina says, “Nobody goes to an accountancy workshop expecting to find love, but our attraction was immediate and, luckily, mutual.
+I thought it’d just be a fling, so things moved faster that weekend than they normally would, and we woke up together on the last day.

 Although we swapped numbers as we left, I sort of expected never to hear from him again.
 But by the time I’d driven home, he’d texted me five times and suggested three different dates to meet.”

-But, as Nick and Georgina were about to find out, long-distance relationships aren’t easy.
-According to research, most long-distance couples break up after just 4.5 months.
-Couples can fall apart because of lack of sex, distrust, or the misery of spending special dates (like birthdays and Christmas) apart.
+However, as Nick and Georgina were about to find out, long-distance relationships aren’t easy.
+According to research, the average long-distance relationship lasts for just four and a half months.
+Relationships can fall apart for a variety of reasons, including a lack of physical intimacy, distrust, and the struggle of spending special dates (like birthdays and Christmas) apart.

-So, how do you make a long-distance relationship survive?
-Here’s our tips.
+So, how do you make sure your long-distance relationship survives?
+Below, you’ll find our four tips…

 1. Prioritise communication